KshitijGoyal2022/KshitijGoyal2022/README.md

 - **AI and Machine Learning**: I'm deeply interested in AI/ML and plan to pursue a master's degree followed by a PhD in this field.
 - **Web Development**: Skilled in both front-end (HTML, CSS, JavaScript, AngularJS, ReactJS, NextJS) and back-end (MongoDB, APIs, Express) development.
-- **Research**: Currently working on a research paper with Dr. Amir Shabani on fine-grained emotion recognition in social companion robots.
+- **Research**: Currently working on a research paper with Dr. Amir Shabani and Dr.Opeyemi Adesina
-- **Entrepreneurship**: Developing an app named TiffinBox to offer affordable, home-cooked meal services.

 ## Technical Skills

 - **Programming Languages**: JavaScript, Python, Java, C++